Beneficiaries of international protection are entitled to health care under the same conditions as nationals.

 Beneficiaries of international protection are covered by compulsory health insurance on the basis of their international protection status.
 They are encouraged by the integration officers to also apply for complementary health insurance, as without it the costs for medication and medical treatment can become very high.
 Persons who receive financial social assistance – which is most beneficiaries upon being granted status – do not require complementary health insurance and enjoy full rights without it.

-The provisions for children beneficiaries of international protection are more favorable: they are entitled to health care services under the same conditions as Slovenian children, which means they do not require complementary health insurance until they reach the age of 18 (or until 26, as long as they are enrolled into school as regular students) and enjoy full rights without it.
+The provisions for children beneficiaries of international protection are more favourable: they are entitled to health care services under the same conditions as Slovenian children, which means they do not require complementary health insurance until they reach the age of 18 (or until 26, as long as they are enrolled into school as regular students) and enjoy full rights without it.

 Beneficiaries suffering from mental health problems, including torture survivors and other traumatised persons are entitled to the same medical services as nationals.
 Specialised treatment for them is only organised through occasional programmes by NGOs and other actors.